Have you ever heard about monk fruit? It is a superb natural sweetener and a powerful superfood that may bring you many health benefits.

 Monk fruit, also known as Luo Han Guo, is a potent superfood originating from the mountains of Thailand and China.
 It has been used for thousands of years by Chinese medicine and also as a natural sweetener.

 It is becoming increasingly popular in the West.
-Monk fruit is now an important part of certain superfood products, such as Organifi Complete Protein, giving them a sweet taste and providing health benefits without damaging your body.
+Monk fruit is now an important part of certain superfood products, such as Organifi Green Juice and Organifi Complete Protein, giving them a sweet taste and providing health benefits without damaging your body.

-Monk fruit is absolutely safe to consume.
+Monk fruit may be absolutely safe to consume.
 It has been rigorously tested and reviewed by authorities.
 It is one of the eight low and no-calorie sweeteners that is approved by the Food and Drug Administration (FDA).
-It has been found to be safe by other leading global health authorities, such as the European Food Safety Authority (EFSA), Food Standards Australia New Zealand (FSANZ), Health Canda and the FAO/WHO Joint Expert Committee on Food Additives (JECFA).
+It has been found to be safe by other leading global health authorities, such as the European Food Safety Authority (EFSA), Health Canada, and the FAO/WHO Joint Expert Committee on Food Additives (JECFA).

-There are no currently known side-effects of monk fruit.
+There may not be any currently known side-effects of monk fruit.
 However, there are no long-term studies on this superfood, so it is best to pay attention to your body and its reactions.

-Monk fruit has been used as a natural no-calorie sweetener that is safe for diabetics.
+Monk fruit has been used as a natural no-calorie sweetener.

 You may notice a common theme though.
 None of these studies are human studies and most studies on monk fruit have been done on animals.